TimCPB/TimCPB/README.md

 <div>

 Driven, enthusiastic and empathetic full-stack developer.
 A fast learner with experience in Ruby and JavaScript, I’ve recently graduated from Makers Academy.
-After several years building a career around my love of cycling, I relished the fresh challenge of Makers and am excited to build a new life as a developer.
+After several years of building a career around my love of cycling, I relished the fresh challenge of Makers and am excited to build a new life as a developer.

 </div>